-You have the time and space to cultivate a life of depth, instead of the more common life of busy-ness.
+You have the time and space to create a life of depth, instead of a life of busy-ness.

 You are free to focus on just a few things, and do them well, instead of doing many things poorly.
-And if you don't know what those few things are - you have the time and space to figure that out - we grow towards simplicity.
+And if you don't know what those few things are - you have the time and space to figure that out.